Homicide, Modern Slavery, Human Trafficking, Immigration offences, Firearms and drugs

-R v O EWCA Crim 1389 – August 2019- Conviction successfully quashed in case concerning victim of trafficking.
+R v O EWCA Crim 1389 – August 2019- Conviction successfully quashed- Appellant had life of repeated trafficking and sexual exploitation.

-R v M – Norwich – Defence counsel in case concerning county lines.
+R v M – Norwich – Defence in County lines case relating to serious violence.
 Prosecution offer no evidence post defence representations.

-R v HTD- Liverpool – Age dispute issues, vacating of guilty pleas for youth who had pleaded guilty to large scale cannabis production and VOT.
+R v HTD- Liverpool – Age dispute issues, vacating of guilty pleas for youth who had pleaded guilty to large scale cannabis production and victim of trafficking.

-R v SG – Cardiff – County lines case- foreign national charged with serious conspiracy.
+R v SG – Cardiff – County lines – foreign national charged with serious conspiracy.
 Prosecution offer no evidence.

 R v QS – Kingston – Defence counsel in multi handed complex trial- concerning International human trafficking of entire family units into UK and allegations of home factory production of identity documents.